saewoonam/ble_adv_covid/README.md

 4. Also seems to solve the usb disconnect problem...
 It recovers when usb is disconnected...
 Also needs to be stress tested.
 5. Does implement the latest protocol

-##  Look in zephyr/covid2 folder
+##  Old version in zephyr/covid2 folder
 ##  Issues
 1. Does not implement latest Apple/Google protocol
 2. BT and CDC are not playing well together.
 3. Device crashes if USB disconnects during serial port transmission

-##  Trying to understand how to migrate to other boards
+#  BBC:Microbit
+##  This works and advertises the accelerometer and compass readings instead of a RPI in the google/apple protocol
+## Code
+    *  Latest version in ubit/zephyr/all_no_fs
+    *  Other versions with bt, accelerometer, compass separately in other folders
+    *  Look at README in all_no_fs folder to access data from scanning

 #  Adafruit notes